sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2026-05-27-idempotency-exactly-once-semantics-java-services.md

   show_overlay_excerpt: false
   caption: Retry-Safe Write Semantics and Deduplication
 ---
-In distributed systems, retries are unavoidable.
-Correctness comes from making operations idempotent and designing deduplication boundaries carefully.

----

-## Exactly-Once: Practical Meaning

-True global exactly-once delivery across networks is usually not achievable end-to-end.
-What we implement in production is:
+Retries are normal in distributed systems.
+The network times out, clients retry, load balancers replay, and users press submit again.

+That is why "exactly once" is usually not a transport property you can simply switch on.
+In practice, the safer and more useful goal is an effectively-once business outcome built from:

-- at-least-once delivery
+- at-least-once delivery or retries
 - idempotent processing
-- deterministic deduplication at state boundaries
+- durable deduplication at the right boundary

-This yields effectively-once business outcomes.

 ---

-## HTTP Idempotency Pattern

-For create/payment-like endpoints:
+## What Exactly-Once Usually Means in Practice

+End-to-end global exactly-once behavior is rarely the real thing systems achieve.

+What they usually achieve is:

+- duplicates may arrive
+- replays may happen
+- the system recognizes them and produces the same final business result

+That distinction matters because it shifts the design away from wishful messaging semantics and toward explicit deduplication.

+---

+## The API Boundary Is the Best Place to Start

+For create-like endpoints such as payments, orders, or bookings, the normal pattern is:

-- client sends `Idempotency-Key`
+- client sends an `Idempotency-Key`
-- server stores `(key, request_hash, final_response)`
+- server stores the key, payload identity, and final response
-- repeated request with same key and same payload returns original response
+- a retry with the same key and same payload replays the original result
-- same key with different payload is rejected
+- a retry with the same key but different payload is rejected

 ```java
 public Response createPayment(String idemKey, PaymentCommand cmd) {